Got a Problem With Your U District Basement, Foundation or Concrete?

 We deliver practical answers to house structure, wet basements and sinking concrete slab problems.

-So if your house near UW is showing some symptoms of having one of these problems, you should give us a short call and let’s talk about it.
+So if your house near UW is showing some symptoms of having one of these problems, you should make a short call and talk about it.

 Do I Need a Professional Inspection?

 Sometimes, it’s obvious to a King County homeowner that they have a structure problem.
 In some situations, the evidence is just really obvious and easy to see; Other times the property owner isn’t really sure they have a problem.

 And these kind of problems can show up in all types of home construction, from older to newer houses.

 Warning Signs to Look For At Your UW-Area Property:

 1. There are gaps around doors, often an exterior or garage door